Información en español sobre necesidades electorales aquí

-How do I register to vote?
+How do I register to vote? or change parties?
 Download the form from the state site (first download on the page).
-The last day to register for the spring 2014 election is April 21.

 What ID do I need to vote?
 None.
 On Jan.
-17, 2014, the Commonwealth Court struck down the Corbett voter ID law, never in force, as unconstitutional, discriminatory, and mismanaged, concluding that “the Voter ID Law renders Pennsylvania’s fundamental right to vote so difficult to exercise as to cause de facto disenfranchisement.”
+17, 2014, the Commonwealth Court struck down the Corbett voter ID law, which never took effect, as unconstitutional, discriminatory, and mismanaged, concluding that “the Voter ID Law renders Pennsylvania’s fundamental right to vote so difficult to exercise as to cause de facto disenfranchisement.”

 Am I registered?
 Where do I vote?
 Click here to look yourself up.